 Using a shared list

 Co-registering, purchasing, or renting email from a third party.
-You get added to the spam camp when you do email harvesting or scrap emails.
+You get added to the spam camp when you do email harvesting or email scraping.

-If you need a long-term benefit with an email program, you need to build your email list organically.
-Developing a trustworthy plan is not easy, but you don't have to worry about longevity once you have sketched one.
+If you need a long-term benefit with an email program, you must build your email list organically.
+Developing a trustworthy plan is difficult, but you don't have to worry about longevity once you have sketched one.

-Though authentication of your email is tricky; it can bring many benefits when sending a legitimate email.
-Yahoo, Google, and other inbox providers focus on authenticated email, and therefore your email directly reaches the inbox instead of the spam folder.
+Though authentication of your email is tricky, it can bring many benefits when sending a legitimate email.
+Yahoo, Google, and other inbox providers focus on authenticated email; therefore, your email directly reaches the inbox instead of the spam folder.

-DMARC (Domain-Based Message Authentication Reporting and Conformance) influences the power of SPF (Sender Policy Framework) and DKIM (Domain Keys Identified Mail); when you meet this standard, you can make sure that there are no chances of email tampering during transmission.
+DMARC influences the power of SPF and DKIM; when you meet this standard, you can ensure there are no chances of email tampering during transmission.

 You will be on the email deny list( (blacklist) if your email domain reputation slips or when you send an email to any of the spam trap emails.
 So there is even a chance for the well-intentioned and cautious senders to fall into the email deny list.